benjithompson/PerfectoExamplePages/SUPABASE_SETUP.md

    - **Supabase Anon Key**: Your anon public key
 4. Check **"Enable Supabase"**
 5. Click **Save**

+**Note:** This saves to localStorage and won't affect other users or JMeter.

 ## 5. Test It Out